 121 The Parade, Norwood

 It would be obscene to mention the best Italian restaurants in Adelaide and not mention Lucia's.
-This small restaurant in the heart of the central markets exudes tradition that dates back to 1957.
+This small restaurant in the heart of the Adelaide Central Markets exudes tradition that dates back to 1957.
 Don't let the size fool you!
-This restaurant boasts charm and personality and will have you feeling like you are dining in Italy.
+This restaurant boasts Italian charm and personality.
 If you're not in the mood for a meal, pop next door to their adjoining fine foodery that specialises in charcuterie and is home to their famous paninis.
 There are often lines so be prepared to wait, but we guarantee it's worth it!

 Shop 3, Adelaide Central Markets, Adelaide

 Located in the heart of Hutt Street, Prezzo serves as a nice little reminder that indulging in spaghetti and pizza is good for the soul.
 Priding themselves on their wood-fired oven creating smokey goodness day in and day out, their authentic classics like antipasto, carpaccio and burrata will get your meal running.
-This venue takes a simple approach to dishing up Italian goodness with their clean and simple elements.
-Be sure to try one of the restaurants classic dishes like their cheesy Paccheri pasta, or choose from their extensive wood-fired selections.
+This venue takes a simple approach to dishing up Italian goodness with its clean and simple elements.
+Be sure to try one of the restaurant's classic dishes like their cheesy Paccheri pasta or choose from their extensive wood-fired selections.

 173 Hutt Street, Adelaide